synctext/DispersyExample/README.md

 ### Quickstart

+git clone --recursive git@github.com/synctext/DispersyExample.git DispersyExample cd DispersyExample

 Open 3 Shells and run in each;

 ./node1.sh
 ./node2.sh
 ./node3.sh

-Over a small amount of time you will see each node Fully Distribute the messages sent to the community instance by the clients.
+Wait for 20 seconds or so; Every 5 seconds each node will try to talk to a neighbor ("candidate" in Dispersy slang) Over a small amount of time you will see each node Fully Distribute the messages sent to the community instance by the clients.

 ### How does it work?